saraserafino/Statistics_NumericalIntegration_2.0/README.md

 # Homework3_Serafino

+This project builds on the previous Homework2, implementing it with Python bindings.
+For each section, the new implementations will be explicitly highlighted with a further section called "What's new".

 ## Code organization
 For each module there is a folder which separates source files from header files; the main file is in its folder called main; a cmake is provided for each of them and will be explained later on.